sujal011/mobile-mcp/README.md

 Things to implement next :

+- just deploy this backend first and then it will work properly
+- or create a expo mobile app with server side option in expo and deploy it to eas
 - streaming the messages with sse
 - creating all in one script for termux to directly executes all installation steps
 - improving overall ui